 Fig. 1: Cloud Taxonomy

-, as the universal user interface.
+On the highest level, the Presentation Layer to revive the old OSI terminology for a moment the cloud universe places the browser, as the universal user interface.
 While the browser appears to replace an enormous multitude of user interfaces in this universe, the actual change from a user perspective is minimal as he look and feel of the "old" world is usually preserved.

 The same is true for the application.
-Here, just the method of delivery is changed: from physical installation on the users hard drive to provisioning of digital functionality
+Here, just the method of delivery is changed: from physical installation on the users hard drive to provisioning of digital functionality on demand through the network.
+This is our definition of Software-as-a-Service or SaaS.

 Since most of the actual computation is done on a remote machine, the performance requirement for the client systems is dramatically reduced.
 In the extreme case, when no software is installed on the client system at all, the hard-drive itself becomes superfluous and a simple so called Thin Client is sufficient.
 Software-wise such systems only posses a minimal Operating System, because the actual Windows or Linux is also running on a server somewhere in the network.